cepdnaclk/e18-4yp-Virtual-Patient-Simulator-for-Skill-Training-in-Dentistry/docs/README.md

 ---

-This project focuses on enhancing virtual patient simulations used in dental education by introducing a custom case creation feature.
+This research project focuses on enhancing virtual patient simulations used in dental education by introducing a custom case creation feature.
 The main objective is to provide tutors with a user-friendly portal that allows them to design unique clinical cases, enabling students to interact with a diverse range of dental scenarios.
-The system combines ReactJS for the frontend, Firebase for data management, and Unity for 3D modeling, creating a seamless experience for both tutors and students.

-By automating the generation of 3D models based on case data, the system offers an interactive learning environment, improving critical skills such as history taking, diagnosis, and treatment planning.
-The project was evaluated through user testing involving both students and tutors, yielding positive feedback on usability and educational effectiveness.
+By automating the generation of 3D models based on patient case data, the system offers an interactive learning environment, improving critical skills such as history taking, diagnosis, and treatment planning.
+The project was evaluated through HCI usability testing involving both students and tutors, yielding positive feedback on usability and educational effectiveness.
 This innovation aims to bridge the gap in dental simulators by offering customizable and scalable solutions for teaching and learning complex dental scenarios.

 ## Background